uspki/policies/certificate-policy.md

 Not applicable.

 ## 4.8 Certificate modification
-Modification is defined as the re-issuance of a certificate with the same public key, and changes to the identity information or information in the certificate (i.e. policies, key usage) other than the validity period.
+Modification is defined as the re-issuance of a certificate with the same public key, same validity period, and changes made to the identity information or information in the certificate such as policies and key usage.

 ### 4.8.1 Circumstance for certificate modification
 Domain Validation TLS Server Authentication and Organization Validation TLS Server Authentication certificates shall not be modified.
 OCSP Delegated Responder certificates shall not be modified.